Priory Church of England Primary School

 - What support will there be for my child's/young person's overall wellbeing?

 Our Inclusion Hub supports SEND learners’ social and emotional development.
 A collaborative and holistic approach ensures that learners’ well-being is supported as much as their academic skills.
-As an Attachment Aware school; emotional literacy, emotion coaching and bespoke therapeutic behaviour support are at the heart of our practice.
+As an Trauma sensitive school; emotional literacy, emotion coaching and bespoke therapeutic behaviour support are at the heart of our practice.
 Inclusion Assistants provide rigorously monitored evidence-based interventions to support learners in their main area of need.
-Inclusion Leads work closely with families and a range of agencies to provide SEMH support for pupils and parents through 1:1 coaching sessions, peer support, health and well-being events and positive parenting through Family Links.
-We also have access to counselling through Younger Mind and Dove.
+Inclusion Leads work closely with families and a range of agencies to provide SEMH support for pupils and parents through 1:1 coaching sessions, peer support, health and well-being events.

 - What specialist services and expertise are available at or accessed by the setting?